Before You Apply

 Scheduling and billing

-Scheduling expectations are intended to support reliable access without unnecessary complexity.
+The scheduling approach is designed to support reliable use without unnecessary complexity.

-• Coordinate scheduling clearly and honor reserved time
+• Coordinate reservations clearly and respect scheduled time.

-• Report discrepancies, maintenance concerns, or damage promptly
+• Report discrepancies, maintenance issues, or damage promptly.

-• Operate conservatively in line with aircraft limitations and policies
+• Operate conservatively and within published limitations and policies.

-The path to approval follows the same simple operating flow used throughout the site.
+The path to rental approval follows the same simple flow used throughout the site, but approval happens only after all steps are complete.

 Step 1